pomdtr/sunbeam/docs/getting-started/usage.md

 ### Adding Navigation

 This is nice, but we can do better.
 A full-blown file browser would allow us to navigate through directories.
-In sunbeam, we can push a new page by using a `run` action associated with the`onSuccess` event.
+In sunbeam, we can push a new page by using a `push` action.

 Sunbeam will run the command, and push the output to the navigation stack.
 You can repeat this process to create a navigation tree.